Workers' Party of Korea: Songbun

 Songbun is the name given to the caste system established on 30 May 1957 by the WPK Politburo when it adopted the resolution, "On the Transformation of the Struggle with Counter-Revolutionary Elements into an All-People All-Party Movement" (also known as the 30 May Resolution).
 This led to a purge in North Korean society in which every individual was checked for his or her allegiance to the party and its leader.
-The purge began in earnest in 1959, when the WPK established a new supervisory body headed by Kim Il-sung's brother, Kim Yong-ju.
+The purge began in earnest in 1959, when the WPK established a new supervisory body headed by Kim Il Sung's brother, Kim Yong-ju.

 The people of North Korea were divided into three "forces" (hostile, neutral or friendly), and the force in which a person was classified was hereditary.
 Hostile forces cannot live near Pyongyang (the country's capital) or other major cities, or near North Korea's border with other countries.
 Songbun affects access to educational and employment opportunities and, particularly, eligibility to join the WPK.
 However, its importance has diminished with the fall of the communist regimes in Eastern Europe and the collapse of the North Korean economy (and the Public Distribution System) during the 1990s.

+The North Korean government, on the contrary, proclaims that all citizens are equal and denies any discrimination based on family background.

 Organization

 Central organization

 The Congress is the party's highest body and convenes on an irregular basis.
-According to the party rules, the Central Committee can convene a congress if it gives the rest of the party at least a six months' notice.
-The party rules gives the Congress seven responsibilities:
+According to the party rules, the Central Committee can convene a congress if it gives the rest of the party at least a six-month notice.
+The party rules give the Congress seven responsibilities: